Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network: Personality Recognition and SER with predicted Personality Traits

 Finally, these fused features are passed through a Transformer layer to learn the interaction of personality and emotion expression over time.
 To effectively integrate the finegrained personality features with acoustic features, we apply a cross attention mechanism, allowing the model to adaptively capture relevant interactions between the two input features:

-This proposed approach enables $A^p$ to selectively incorporate information from $P^t$ that is most relevant to emotional expressions at each temporal segment.
+Here, $P^t$ serve as the query, while $A^e$ act as both the key and the value, with the number of attention heads set to 4.
+We also examined the reverse configuration, in which $P^t$ acted as key/value and $A^e$ as query; however, this design yielded unsatisfactory results and was not further considered.
+This proposed approach enables $A^e$ to selectively incorporate information from $P^t$ that is most relevant to emotional expressions at each temporal segment.

-As shown in the right sub-figure of Fig. \ref{fig:model}, the outputs of the cross-attention layer $E^\mathrm{TICN}$ are then pooled to obtain fixed-length representations, which are subsequently used for SER.
-The overall loss function of the SER is the same as Eq.~(\ref{eq:overall_loss}).
+As shown in the right sub-figure of Fig. \ref{fig:model}, the outputs of the cross-attention layer $E^\mathrm{ticn} \in \mathbb{R}^{t \times d}$ are then pooled to obtain fixed-length representations, which are subsequently used for SER.
+The overall loss function of SER follows the same formulation as in Eq. (\ref{eq:overall_loss}).